Formula

 Click Calculate and read the ratio.

 The result is a unitless number (e.g., 2.0 means current assets are twice current liabilities).
-If liabilities are zero, the ratio is undefined and may show as “N/A” or a very large number—check your source figures.
+If liabilities are zero, the ratio is not defined and may show as “N/A” or a very large number—check your source figures.

 Frequently Asked Questions